How to Read a WHOIS Result

 Frequently Asked Questions

-Why are the owner's details hidden in WHOIS?
+Why are the owner details hidden in WHOIS?

-Due to GDPR — since 2018 registries don't publicly display personal details.
-You can see registrar, dates and nameservers, but owner email/phone is masked.
+GDPR — since 2018 registries no longer display personal details publicly.
+You can see registrar, dates and nameservers, but the owner's email/phone is masked.

 How do I know when my domain expires?

 From WHOIS (the "Expiry Date" field) or from your registrar's control panel.
-For automatic notification before expiry, use Domain Monitor at https://subs.gr/monitors.
+For automatic notifications before expiry, use the Domain Monitor at https://subs.gr/monitors.

 What is the Grace Period after expiry?

-For most TLDs, after expiry there's a Redemption Period (~30 days) — you can still renew with extra cost.
+For most TLDs, after expiry comes the Redemption Period (~30 days) — you can renew with extra cost.
 Then Pending Delete (~5 days) — nothing can be done.
 After that the domain is released.

 How often does WHOIS data change?